sam-chuang/react-bumbag-garden-k8s-workspace-template/README.md

 ## Project

-- Use [garden](https://garden.io/) to run to develop and deploy Kubernetes applications
+- Use [garden](https://garden.io/) to run and deploy Kubernetes applications

 ### Workspaces